 Complete the FAFSA application.
-The Financial Aid Office will determine unmet need after an Expected Family Contribution has been established.
-A CCPG will be issued to anyone with at least \$2,001 of unmet need (Student Budget minus the EFC equals the amount of unmet need).
+The Financial Aid Office will determine unmet need after a Student Aid Index (SAI) has been established.
+A CCPG will be issued to anyone with at least \$2,001 of unmet need (Student Budget minus the SAI equals the amount of unmet need).